viktorilie/Portfolio/README.md

-Viktor Ilie - Frontend Developer Portfolio
 Welcome to my portfolio repository!
+Created by Viktor Ilie Inspired by Freecodecamp

+The portfolio is created of three sections [ navbar, projects, contact]

 This repository contains the code for my personal website showcasing my frontend development skills.

-About
-I am Viktor Ilie, a passionate frontend developer with expertise in JavaScript, React, Bootstrap, and Git.
-This portfolio serves as a showcase of my projects and skills.

 Technologies Used
 JavaScript: Proficient in modern JavaScript development.